 Thank you for visiting my website.
-Although I write about travel because I've always had an insatiable curiousity about other countries and cultures, I also write about subjects including lifestyle, wellbeing, health, food, humour, history, arts and culture.
-My work has appeared in a rainbow of titles including the Daily Express, Daily Telegraph, Saturday Express magazine, The Scotsman, Woman's Own, My Weekly, Scotland magazine, Discover Britain, Take a Break, Group Leisure, Selling Travel, Coast and Sainsbury's magazine.
-I write for a clutch of inflight magazines / specialist cruise titles too.
+Although I write travel related features because I've always had an insatiable curiousity about other countries and cultures, I also write about other things - lifestyle, wellbeing, animal welfare, food, humour, history, arts and culture.
+My work has appeared in a rainbow of titles including the Daily Mail, Daily Telegraph, CNN, Daily & Sunday Express, Sunday Times online, World Travel Guides, The Scotsman, Woman's Own, My Weekly, Scottish Sun, Discover Britain, Group Leisure, Selling Travel, Cruise Trade News, Cruise Adviser and Rough Guides.
+I write for a clutch of inflight magazines / cruise titles too.

 My published books include The 'A-Z of Curious London', 'Haunted West End' (both History Press); 'The Little Book of Spirituality', 'The Little Book of Meditations' (both Summersdale) 'What the British Invented: from the Great to the Downright Bonkers' (Amberley), 'The Little Book of Affirmations' (Summersdale).
 'Paranormal London' (Amberley) is coming out on October 15,2018 and I'm just completing another two books which will be in the shops in January 2019.

 My latest book 'What the British Invented' has been featured in the Daily Express, Daily Mirror, Scottish Daily Record, Sunday Mail and the Sunday Post.